3liz/lizmap-documentation/source/publish/configuration/popup.rst

 .. warning:: This is working only using `Lizmap` or `Auto` popup.
 The `QGIS` popup follows the QGIS maptip.

-You can use the tools available in :menuselection:`Layer Properties --> Fields` tab in QGIS:
+You need to use the :menuselection:`Layer Properties --> Fields` tab in QGIS:

-* to **hide** a column in the popup, uncheck the relative WMS checkbox.
-The WMS column is on the right.
+* to **hide** a column in the popup, uncheck the corresponding WMS checkbox.
+The WMS column is on the right of the table.
+This will hide the field in QGIS Server from any WMS requests.
-* to **rename** a column, add an alias from :menuselection:`Layer Properties --> Attributes Form`.
+* to **rename** a column, you should use the alias column.
+But to edit this column, add it from the tab :menuselection:`Layer Properties --> Attributes Form`.

 .. image:: /images/features-popup-fields.jpg
    :align: center